-Vegetarians and Vegans must then supplement these nutrients, or start eating an omnivore diet.
-Choline, while still problematic, is consumable through a vegetarian diet, but reaching sufficient intake is difficult on a vegan diet.
+Vegetarians and vegans must then supplement these nutrients or start eating an omnivore diet.
+Choline, while still problematic, is consumable through a vegetarian diet.
+But reaching sufficient intake is difficult on a vegan diet.

-Let’s consider the 4 Cs:
+Let’s consider the four Cs:

 Creatine—an essential supplement for those who don't eat meat

 This is also why vegans who supplement with creatine have the best cognitive and performance gains.